Proudly Fighting

 • The behavior must either cause tangible personnel actions or be so severe that it makes the work environment hostile

-Understanding the Difference Between Harassment and Discrimination
+The Difference Between Harassment and Discrimination

 When you hear about workplace discrimination and harassment, you may wonder what the difference is between the two.
 Essentially, harassment is a form of employment discrimination.
 Harassment isn’t always sexual in nature.
-It can be any unwelcome conduct that is based on race, color, religion, gender or pregnancy, national origin, age, or disability or genetic information.

 Determining liability for harassment depends on the perpetrator.
 If an employee is harassed by a supervisor, the employer is automatically responsible.
 The employer is also liable for harassment by non-supervisory employees or non-employees.

-The only time an employer can avoid liability is if they can prove they tried to reasonably prevent and promptly correct the harassing behavior and the employee failed to take advantage of any preventative or corrective opportunities provided by the employer.
+The only time an employer can avoid liability is if they can prove they tried to reasonably prevent and promptly correct the harassing behavior, and the employee failed to take advantage of any preventative or corrective opportunities provided by the employer.
 Overall, if your employment has been overtly affected or interrupted because of offensive, hostile, or sexual comments or actions, you are protected by state and federal laws and have the right to file a complaint to seek justice.

-Laws Protecting Employees From Sexual Harassment
+Laws Protecting Employees from Sexual Harassment

 According to the U.S. Equal Employment Opportunity Commission (EEOC), it is unlawful to harass an applicant or employee because of their sex.
 As discussed, harassment and discrimination are different, but the two words are often used interchangeably outside of a legal context.